seanjiang2009/GOES17_Satellite_Image_Analysis/README.md

 # License

 This project is distributed under the [MIT License](https://opensource.org/licenses/MIT).
-Please see the [LICENSE](LICENSE) file for more details (if included in the repository).